hardikm9850/2048/README.md

 ### 🚂 Motivation

-I was fascinated by Flutter's ability to support cross platform and I wanted to implement something fun with using it.
+I was fascinated by Flutter's ability to support cross platform and I wanted to create something fun it.
 Then the thought of creating this game came up.
 The tiles move logic is copied from other 2048 game projects.

 ### ☑️ Todo
-1. Stats (number of moves, time played, etc)
+1. ~~Stats (number of moves, time played, etc).~~ Done by [@Ramsay99](https://github.com/Ramsay99).
+Super Thanks 🙌🏼
-2. Work on the animations (there's no animation for shifting tiles along the board at the moment)
+2. Work on the animations (there's no animation for shifting tiles along the board at the moment).

+   UPD: [November 18, 2024: I'm currently focused on learning Golang and can't find time for this.
+I promise my future self to complete it soon.]

 ### 📸 Screenshot